 There was no actual injury: It does not matter if harm occurs or not.
 Any attempt to inflict serious injury will be considered battery.

 It was not a violent injury: While there is not a precise definition of what constitutes violent injury, most courts have taken the view liberally and have extended it to include basically any attempt to injure an unborn child.

 It was for religious reasons: Religion, ritual, custom, or usual practice reasons will not be adequate defenses.
 The Court will not accept them.
 Therefore, you will be found guilty of battery of an unborn child.

 Having knowledgeable representation is of up the utmost importance when facing a criminal charge.
-Your Georgia Child Battery Attorney will investigate all the details surrounding your case and evaluate your options.
+Your Georgia Battery of an Unborn Child Attorney will investigate all the details surrounding your case and evaluate your options.
 We are available anytime – even nights and weekends.
 Your case is important to us.
-Lawson and Berry and their team of Child Battery Attorneys will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of Battery of an Unborn Child Attorneys in Georgia will work with you to fight your charge and avoid a conviction.
 Call today and schedule a free consultation.